graphql/graphql.github.io/src/code/language-support/java-kotlin-android/server/mp-graphql.md

 - Exception handling
 - Easy integration with Jakarta and MicroProfile technologies

 Want to get started?
-Check out these resouces:
+Check out these resources:

 - Learn how to [create and deploy a server side app in Open Liberty](https://openliberty.io/guides/microprofile-graphql.html).
 - Learn how to [create a client application in Open Liberty](https://openliberty.io/guides/graphql-client.html).